riyyasaini/recommendation-system/README.md

 Steps:
 1. Save database file and main.py file in same directory.
-2. Change the path address to database file in pd.read_csv() in beginning & in functions: det() & recm().
+2. Change the path address to database file in pd.read_csv() in beginning & in functions: det() & recm() in Project.py file.
-3. Run the main.py file
+3. Run the Project.py file

 Note: Feel free to clear database file, make sure column headers remain for first use.